electron/electron/docs/api/net-log.md

 ### `netLog.currentlyLogging` _Readonly_

-A `Boolean` property that indicates whether network logs are currently being recorded.
+A `boolean` property that indicates whether network logs are currently being recorded.